apache/kyuubi-website/src/en/news/2023-10-11-new-committers.md

 has invited [Binjie Yang](https://github.com/zwangsheng) to become a committer and we are pleased to announce that he has accepted.

-Binjie Yang works at NetEase Games, he
+Binjie Yang works at NetEase, he

 - started contribution to Kyuubi community since Mar.
 2021
 - made a major contribution to fit Kyuubi with Spark Engine On Kubernetes
 - participate in Kyuubi On Kubernetes adaptation and integration test construction
-- join the construction of Kyuubi Web UI & Restful Api V2
+- join the construction of Kyuubi Web UI & Batch V2
 - participated in various discussions on the mail list and GitHub issues
 - helped users resolve problems on GitHub and WeChat